nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-05-series_llc.md

 ### How do you form a Series LLC and establish a series?

-To form a Series LLC, you must file articles of organization with your state's Secretary of State office.
+To form a Series LLC, you must file articles of organization with <a href="https://www.businessinitiative.org/directory/secretary-of-state-list/" target="_blank">your state's Secretary of State office</a>.

 Once formed, you can establish individual series within the larger entity by drafting an operating agreement that outlines each series' specific assets, liabilities, and management.

 It's important to consult with legal and tax professionals throughout this process to ensure compliance with all relevant laws and regulations.

 <br>
 <details>
 <summary><b>Sources</b></summary>
 <br>
 <ul>
-    <li><a href="https://www.natlawreview.com/article/series-llcs-understanding-basics">National Law Review: Series LLCs - Understanding the Basics</a></li>
+    <li><a href="https://royallegalsolutions.com/series-llc-understanding-the-how-why-the-basics">Royal Legal Solutions: SERIES LIMITED LIABILITY COMPANY: UNDERSTANDING THE BASICS</a></li>
     <li><a href="https://www.forbes.com/sites/tykiisel/2013/03/12/series-llcs-the-next-generation-of-llcs/?sh=6b12fa2846f5">Forbes: Series LLCs - The Next Generation of LLCs?</a></li>
     <li><a href="https://www.forbes.com/sites/tykiisel/2013/03/12/series-llcs-the-next-generation-of-llcs/?sh=6b12fa2846f5">Forbes</a></li>
     <li><a href="https://www.incfile.com/blog/post/series-llc-tax-benefits/">Incfile: Series LLC Tax Benefits</a></li>